Cleaning A Nose Piercing – The Complete Guide

 How To Clean A Nose Piercing

 The first time cleaning your nose piercing may be the most difficult.
 You’ll likely still be feeling some pain, tenderness, and slight swelling in the area.
-But cleaning will actually soothe the piercing and make it feel better.
+However, cleaning will actually soothe the piercing and make it feel better.

 When it comes to deciding what to clean your new piercing with, you can either buy a specialist piercing aftercare product which is designed to help speed up and improve healing, or you can make a solution up yourself, which is easy enough to do.